-BEFORE & AFTERCARE - MICROBLADING
+BEFORE & AFTERCARE - MICROPIGMENTATION

-Note: before you come in for you appointment, please make me aware of any previous existing facial tattoo by emailing me a photo to ensure you can receive microblading.
-If I am not made aware of this at the time of your appointment, I reserve the right to refuse services and you run the risk of being charged 50% of the full price.
+Note: before you come in for you appointment, please make Noël aware of any previous existing facial tattoo(s) by emailing a photo to ensure you can receive treatment.
+If Noël is not made aware of this at the time of your appointment, she reserves the right to refuse services and you run the risk of being charged 50% of the full price.
 Please email firstname.lastname@example.org with any concerns and/ or questions along with your photograph.
 This is greatly appreciated.

-+ If you are on blood thinners of any kind; Coumadin, Aspirin, etc. I require a note from you doctor releasing you for both the procedure and allowing you to go off your medication 3 days prior to your first appointment.
++ If you are on blood thinners of any kind; Coumadin, Aspirin, etc. A note from you doctor releasing you for both the procedure(s) and allowing you to go off your medication 10 days prior to your first appointment is required.

-+ If you are a person with Diabetes, I require a note from your doctor releasing you for the procedure as well.
++ If you are a person with Diabetes, Noël require's a note from your doctor releasing you for the procedure(s).

 + If you are under treatment for any form of cancer, you must wait until your treatment is complete.
-You are able to receive microblading 1 month after you have been cleared by your physician.
+You are able to receive permanent makeup 1 month after you have been cleared by your physician.
 Please bring a medical clearance note to your first appointment.
-It is recommended that you get microblading before you start any cancer treatment.
+It is recommended to get any permanent makeup procedure(s) before you start any cancer treatment(s).

 +No waxing or tinting the treated area for at least 5 days before you procedure.

 Careful aftercare is essential to how your brows heal producing a beautiful lasting result.

-+ No exposure to direct sun or tanning beds for a minimum of 4 weeks.
++ No exposure to direct sun or tanning beds for a minimum of 2 weeks.

 + Avoid swimming pools for 2 weeks.